Loyla486/xpadneo/docs/README.md

 ## Other Projects

-* [xow](https://github.com/medusalix/xow) is a driver for the Xbox One S controllers, too, and supports the native dongles packaged with the controller.
+* [xow](https://github.com/medusalix/xow) is a driver for the Xbox One S controllers, too, and supports the native adaptors packaged with the controller.
 Kudos to [@medusalix](https://github.com/medusalix) for working together on finding some work-arounds for controller firmware bugs.
 * [xpad](https://github.com/paroj/xpad) supports this and many other controllers in USB mode.
 * [xone](https://github.com/medusalix/xone) is a driver aiming for fully supporting all Microsoft GIP devices thus